ppartha2018/TitanicSurvivalDemoApp/README.md

 LAUNCH CentOS7 EC2 instance from AWS Console.
 Create security group that allows port forwarding rules for inbound, outbound on 22 (SSH), 8080 (App port).
 We can access the server with Putty like SSH client by creating Auth keys.
-//share an url here
-// ssh to <aws_ip> with centos user login

 Installing necessary services:
 ```